puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 1. Click "Nodes" in the primary navigation bar.
-   You'll see various UI elements, which show a summary of your deployment's recent puppet runs and their status.
+   You'll see various UI elements, which show a summary of recent puppet runs and their status.
 Notice that the master and any agent nodes appear in the list of nodes:

    ![The console front page](./images/quick/front.png)

 2. **Explore the console**.
 Note that if you click on a node to view its details, you can see its recent history, the Puppet classes it receives, and a very large list of inventory information about it.
 [See here for more information about navigating the console.][console_nav]

-> You now know how to find detailed information about any node in your deployment, including its status, inventory details, and the results of its last puppet run.
+> You now know how to find detailed information about any node PE is managing, including its status, inventory details, and the results of its last puppet run.

 ### Avoiding the Wait

 Although the puppet agent is now fully functional on the agent node, some other Puppet Enterprise software is not; specifically, the daemon that listens for orchestration messages is not yet configured.
 This is because Puppet Enterprise **uses Puppet to configure itself**.

 Puppet Enterprise does this automatically within 30 minutes of a node's first check-in.
-To fast-track the process and avoid the wait, do the following:
+To speed up the process and avoid the wait, do the following:

 1. **On the console**, use the sidebar to navigate to the "mcollective" group: